PosIR: Position-Aware Heterogeneous Information Retrieval Benchmark: Limitations

 \section{Limitations}

-Despite our efforts, this study has several limitations: 1) Although we employ LLMs to extract reference spans and implement a strict contrastive verification pipeline, a marginal risk remains that certain alternative reference spans might be overlooked.
-While our quality control is designed for high precision, such omissions could introduce noise into the position-aware evaluation.
+Despite our efforts, this study has several limitations: 1) Although we employ LLMs to extract reference spans and implement a strict contrastive verification pipeline, the localization of relevant information is inherently approximate.
+LLM-extracted spans may not perfectly capture the minimal necessary evidence, and our contrastive filtering validates span necessity only indirectly---by confirming that removing the span degrades relevance scores.
+However, span removal may also disrupt the document's overall semantic coherence, potentially conflating span necessity with document fluency degradation.
+As a result, a marginal risk remains that certain spans are imprecise or that alternative relevant spans are overlooked.
 2) While LLM-based translation significantly extends the linguistic diversity of \posir, it is intrinsically difficult to completely eliminate subtle semantic drift or translation artifacts across all datasets.
+Moreover, positional annotations derived from the source language may shift to varying degrees due to differences in linguistic structure (e.g., word order, morphological expansion), potentially introducing noise into position bias evaluation for translated languages.
 Although our sampling-based automatic and human evaluations indicate high fidelity, translation quality in certain low-resource languages might still be influenced by the underlying model bias.
 3) Our empirical analysis focuses on embedding-based dense retrieval models.
 Although prior research~\cite{zeng-etal-2025-empirical} indicates that cross-encoders may exhibit superior position robustness, a systematic large-scale investigation of alternative architectures, including generative retrieval, remains for future work.
 Nevertheless, \posir provides the necessary model-agnostic framework to facilitate such benchmarking.
-4) Our investigation is currently limited to text retrieval.
-Whether and how position bias manifests in multimodal retrieval contexts (e.g., text-to-image or video retrieval) remains an open question.
-We leave the exploration of these cross-modal positional dynamics to future work.